-When setting up a DRM configuration, changing the operational mode between synchronous and asynchronous can have a significant effect on performance as seen by the user.
-There are no hard and fast rules to determine which setting is best.
-The best setting depends on a combination of the I/O workload, the type of intersite communication, and the distance of the intersite link.
+When setting up a DRM configuration, changing the operational mode between synchronous and asynchronous can have a significant impact on performance as seen by the user.
+Unfortunately, there are no hard and fast rules for which setting is best.
+Instead, the best setting depends on a combination of the I/O workload, the type of inter-site communication, and the distance of the inter-site link.